awsdocs/amazon-elasticache-docs/doc_source/memcache/BestPractices.LoadBalancing.md

-# Configuring Your ElastiCache Client for Efficient Load Balancing<a name="BestPractices.LoadBalancing"></a>
+# Configuring your ElastiCache client for efficient load balancing<a name="BestPractices.LoadBalancing"></a>

 **Note**
 This section applies to multi\-node Memcached clusters\.